 Adding value beyond sharing a chotsky

 My concern is that I don’t remember “interacting” with that vendor: Was it to get coffee?
 Did I grab a snack?
 Therefore, I’m a worthless “hot lead”.
 On the other hand, well played to the exhibitors who used their food/drink/giveaways/booth entertainers as a lure to engage visitors in conversation.
 I gained insights from several vendors this way.

 Post-show, I’ll be busy opting out of follow-up emails (but thanks for the coffee).

-There are more effective ways for exhibitors to zero in on the handful of really hot leads at a show – such as the good old lead capture form.
-Mixing up really hot leads with people who don’t even remember being scanned is not a winning approach and just slows you down in following up with the people who really are genuinely interested in engaging.
+There are more effective ways for exhibitors to zero in on the handful of scorching leads at a show – such as the good old lead capture form.
+Mixing up really hot leads with people who don’t even remember being scanned is not a winning approach.
+It just slows you down in following up with the people who really are genuinely interested in engaging.